You could make big improvements to your direct mail response rate by following some of the tips in this article.

 This is where you automate mail to be sent out based on a user’s interaction on your website.
 Perhaps they abandoned the shopping basket or added items to their wish list.

 You can send them an instant mailer featuring the exact items they’ve shown an interest in.
 Include an exclusive offer and it might just be the incentive they needed to complete a purchase.

 No 11 – Be sure to follow up

-Don’t just send a piece of mail and call it quits.
-Schedule in some form of follow up soon after the mailer lands with them while it’s fresh in their mind.
+Don’t just send a piece of mail and stop there.
+Schedule some form of follow up soon after the mailer lands with the recipient while it is still fresh in their mind.

 Phone calls can be very effective if it’s the right approach for your audience.
 Alternatively, contact them again by post, referencing your first mailer.

 You could remind them the offer will expire soon (if that’s the route you’ve taken).

 A follow up mailing can be cheaper (perhaps a postcard or one-piece mailer rather than an envelope containing multiple items).
 RNB Group have access to Royal Mail incentives that can make follow up mailings even more cost effective – talk to us today about this by completing our contact form or calling 0113 210 0055.